VildeAvloes/semester-project-1/README.md

 - Through commands: `git clone git@github.com:VildeAvloes/semester-project-1`
 -  Through Github
-    -  First option: Clone > Open with GitHub Desktop > save and open in your preferred code editoror
+    -  First option: Clone > Open with GitHub Desktop > save and open in your preferred code editor.
-    -  Second option: Clone > Download Zip > Save and open in preferred code editor
+    -  Second option: Clone > Download Zip > Save and open in preferred code editor.

 ### Running
 The project can be run locally with the «Live Server»-extension that you can download in VS Code.